Florida State Capitol: Architecture and layout

 The Legislative Chambers are on the fourth floor with their respective public viewing galleries on the fifth floor.
 The floors between the observation deck and the first five floors are executive and legislative offices.
 There is a cafeteria on the lower level, a snack bar on the tenth floor, and the Florida Welcome Center just inside the west Plaza Level entrance.
 Florida Welcome Center staff conducts guided tours for groups of 15 or more and self-guided tours are available during business hours.
 The Senate office building and the House office building are each four stories high and on either end of the Capitol Complex.
 The bridges on the second and third floors allow people to walk between the Capitol and office buildings.
 These buildings contain primarily committee meeting rooms and legislative offices.
-The Knott Building was attached to the Capitol by a skywalk in 1999.
+The Knott Building to the south was attached to the Capitol by a skywalk in 1999.
 The west front is known formally as Waller Park, for Curtis L. Waller, Judge of the United States Circuit Court of Appeals.
 In 2003, the dolphin statue "Stormsong" by Tallahassee artist Hugh Nicholson was added within Waller Park's Florida Heritage Fountain.

 Points of interest

 Capitol grounds

 On the northeast corner of the Capitol Complex is the Florida Sri Chinmoy Peace State Marker.
 East of the House Office Building is a replica of the Liberty Bell.
 The replica was a gift to the citizens of Florida as a symbol of the 1950 United States Savings Bonds Independence Drive.
 Within the Capitol Courtyard is a memorial in remembrance of Dr. Martin Luther King Jr., dedicated in 1984.
 South of the King Memorial is The Florida Fraternal Order of Police Law Enforcement Memorial (dedicated in 2000).
 The memorial has the names of law enforcement officers killed in the line of duty.
 Outside of the Senate Office Building is a monument dedicated to Floridians who have received the Purple Heart medal.

 On the lawn of the Old Capitol sit two marble obelisks.
-The northern one is the Leon County Civil War Memorial; The memorial demonstrates the efforts of courageous Floridians during the war between the states.
+The northern one is the Leon County Civil War Memorial; The memorial commemorates Floridian Confederate soldiers who fought in the U.S Civil War.

 The Capitol Complex grounds are maintained by the Florida Department of Management Services.